 Peace talks convene in Astana, Kazakhstan, that include Russia, Syria, Iran and Turkey.
 A few rebel groups allied with Saudi Arabia and Turkey also attend but the US, European countries and major rebel groups do not.
 The conference ends with sharp denunciations between the rebels and Syrian government.

 Human Rights Watch accuses the Syrian military of dropping chlorine gas on civilians during the battle to retake Aleppo that ended in December.
 A UN panel reached a similar conclusion in a report late last year.

 A UN commission of inquiry says the Syrian Air Force deliberately bombed and fired missiles at an international aid convoy in Aleppo in September.
 The attack resulted in 14 deaths and became a major international incident because it came after the US bombed a Syrian military base.
 The Syrian government rejected the report, saying rebels had attacked the convoy.

 In a major escalation, the Trump administration sends 400 troops to Syria, including Army Rangers and a Marine artillery unit.
-The US has about 1000 troops on the ground and continues to fly bombing raids aimed at defeating IS in Raqqa.
+The US has upwards of 1000 troops on the ground and continues to fly bombing raids aimed at defeating IS in Raqqa.
 When the US first began bombing Syria in September 2014, it promised never to put US “boots on the ground.”

 Top military officers from the US, Russia and Turkey met in Turkey in an effort not to attack one another while fighting in Syria.
 All three countries are flying bombing raids and sending troops to aid allies on the ground.
 Each claims to be fighting terrorists, although they can’t agree on which armed groups are actually terrorist.